putridparrot/ai-cheatsheet/README.md

 Artificial Intelligence is a generalised term that covers many areas.
 Fundamentally it's about using computers (and machines) to peform various tasks in a way that in the pre-Articial Intelligence world relied on humans such as identifying patterns, decision making, other forms of problem solving, often using learning techniques to carry our these tasks.

-_Note: I'm not happy with the section names etc., but these have giving a starting point._
+_Note: I'm not happy with the section names etc., but these have giving a starting point - this is very much a first draft._

 # AI core concepts